javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 Its arguments `resolve` and `reject` are callbacks provided by JavaScript itself.
 Our code is only inside the executor.

-When the executor obtains the result, be it soon or late - doesn't matter, it should call one of these callbacks:
+When the executor obtains the result, be it soon or late, doesn't matter, it should call one of these callbacks:

 - `resolve(value)` — if the job finished successfully, with result `value`.
 - `reject(error)` — if an error occurred, `error` is the error object.